-In 1995, Mother Angelica traveled to Colombia to raise funds and seek assistance for EWTN’s Spanish programs.
+In the mid-1990s, Mother Angelica traveled to Colombia to raise funds and seek assistance for EWTN’s Spanish programs.
 She was invited by Salesian Father Juan Pablo Rodriguez to attend Mass at the Sanctuary of the Divine Infant Jesus in Bogotá.
 It was here where Mother Angelica heard the words that gave her a new mission: to build a shrine honoring the True Presence of Our Lord in the Most Blessed Sacrament.

 This project would culminate in a beautiful church attached to a monastery for her growing community of Poor Clares of Perpetual Adoration, a community dedicated to a life of prayer, penance, and adoration of Our Lord in the Blessed Sacrament.
 As she visited the small chapel dedicated to the Divine Child, she heard the statue speak in the voice of a young boy.
 “Build Me a Temple,” the voice said, “and I will help those who help you.”
 Mother Angelica heeded those words as she had responded to the challenging commands of the Lord so often before.
 She shared the story with her community after returning to Alabama and shortly thereafter Divine Providence provided five very generous families who offered to completely fund this ambitious project.
 Thus, without taking any funds from EWTN and without having to raise any funds on her own, Mother Angelica was able to bring to fruition her desire, born of a request from the Divine Child, to build a shrine and “Temple” where people of all faiths could adore Our Lord in the Blessed Sacrament.
 Even the process of building was marked with reminders that this was truly God’s project.
 The majority of the construction took place in the three years leading toward the Great Jubilee Year of 2000, with major milestones completed with truly symbolic timing.
 In 1997, the Year of Jesus, the monstrance for the main sanctuary was completed, and the Rose Windows of the Holy Spirit and God the Father were completed in 1998 and 1999, the Years of the Holy Spirit and God the Father.